Samuel12209/Python-Practice-projects/README.md

 # Python-projects-to-do
-A list of python projects i want to do from [this](https://www.dataquest.io/blog/python-projects-for-beginners/) website
+A list of python projects i want to do from [this](https://www.dataquest.io/blog/python-projects-for-beginners/) website to get more experience

 # Free Projects (Recommended):